Oxandrolone (Anavar) Quick Summary

-Like other anabolic steroids, when incorrectly used, Oxandrolone can cause a number of serious side effects, many of which can be life threatening or permanent.
+Like other anabolic steroids, when incorrectly used, Oxandrolone can cause a number of serious side effects, many of which can be life-threatening or permanent.
 These may occur without warning in otherwise healthy young people.
 Steroid abuse takes a huge toll on the cardiovascular system.
-It can cause high blood pressure, which is a risk factor for heart disease and kidney failure (1), and changes to blood clotting, which can cause a number of serious conditions, including stroke (2).
+It can cause high blood pressure, which is a risk factor for heart disease and kidney failure (1), and changes in blood clotting, which can cause a number of serious conditions, including stroke (2).
 Oxandrolone increases the thickness of the heart muscle, which means there is less room in the chambers of the heart for blood, and reduced blood flow to the body (3).
 Steroid use causes a change in the ratio of HDL (good) cholesterol to LDL (bad) cholesterol, which increases the likelihood of atherosclerosis and vascular disease (4).

-Introducing a derivative of testosterone into the body has the strong potential to cause a number of hormonal disturbances, notably long term suppression of the body’s ability to produce normal levels of androgen hormones, which can cause infertility, testicular atrophy, gynaecomastia (man boobs) and increase the risk of testicular cancer in men (5,6).
+Introducing a derivative of testosterone into the body has the strong potential to cause a number of hormonal disturbances, notably long term suppression of the body’s ability to produce normal levels of androgen hormones, which can cause infertility, testicular atrophy, gynecomastia (man boobs) and increase the risk of testicular cancer in men (5,6).
 Women run the risk of developing masculine features – often times these changes are irreversible.
 Severe acne and hair loss are also very common side effects of Oxandrolone abuse (7).
 Mental disturbances are common, and a large number of steroid users experience psychological dependence and develop mental and physical withdrawal symptoms when they try to quit (8).
-Aggression (roid rage), mood swings, mania and depresssion are potentially devastating side effects that can arise from Oxandrolone abuse (7).
+Aggression (roid rage), mood swings, mania and depression are potentially devastating side effects that can arise from Oxandrolone abuse (7).

-Finally, steroids sold illegaly are not subject to quality control - products may be out of date, infected, or contaminated with toxic substances.
-One study showed that nearly one third of steroids on the market are counterfeit, and nearly half of these contain an active ingredient different to that stated on the label (9).
+Finally, steroids sold illegally are not subject to quality control - products may be out of date, infected, or contaminated with toxic substances.
+One study showed that nearly one-third of steroids on the market are counterfeit, and nearly half of these contain an active ingredient different to that stated on the label (9).

 There are a number of supplements on the market in Australia that stimulate the body to increase testosterone levels.
 These safe, legal alternatives increase testosterone naturally within a normal range.